Healthy Homes Assessment Napier

 What We Do

-As building inspectors we deal with all the issues that come with expert home inspects.
-We are there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we take on all components of expert home inspects.
+We’re there to ensure that you make the best choice when it comes to buying your next home.

-We value your money and conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of purchasing or owning a home.
+We are serious about your investment We will conduct detailed examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the fun aspects of buying or owning your own home.

-We specialise in a variety of solutions to make sure you are completely aware of the state of any property you might be looking to purchase or sell and also other services.
+We specialise in a range of services to ensure you are completely informed about the condition of any property you could be considering buying or selling along with other solutions.

-We do not just work with you but we also work with some important clients such as bank branches, local councils, and insurance firms.
-They clearly like this reassurance provided, due to the details included in our reports on building inspections.
+Not only do we cooperate with you, we also have big clients like bank branches, local councils, and insurance firms.
+They clearly are pleased with their reassurance provided, due to the details provided in our building inspection reports.

-We have a systematic method of conducting your home inspection and the most up-to-date software technology that incorporates digital images into your reports, you can actually see any issues that could be found.
-Through our detailed reporting it is easy to understand why we have so many customers who recommend our services to their family and friends.
+With our systemised method of conducting your house inspection as well as the latest technology in software with digital photos embedded into your document, you are able to actually see any issues that could be discovered.
+Because of our detailed reporting it is no wonder we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports